 Download the image here (eMMC only):

-Pocket Rocket for ODROID-XU is only available for eMMC module.
+Pocket Rocket for ODROID-U2 is only available for eMMC module.
+Use Couch Potato instead if you do not have an eMMC module available.
 When writing to eMMC, use the eMMC->SD card adapter that came with your module and copy the image directly.
-It may be necessary to use the eMMC recovery tool before writing this image: http://forum.odroid.com/viewtopic.php?f=53&t=4778
+It may be necessary to use the eMMC recovery tool before writing this image: http://forum.odroid.com/viewtopic.php?f=53&t=969.

 Already have an Android image?

 Upgrade your existing image to Pocket Rocket with the Epic Loot Software Collection, which includes Kodi 14 and more: http://forum.odroid.com/viewtopic.php?f=113&t=8787

 Kodi 14 Helix with hardware acceleration